asvyazhin/CSS-guideline/README.md

 <!DOCTYPE html>
 ```

-In the tag 'link' and 'script' to reference the CSS and Javascript respectively, there is no need to attribute of the type, it can be omitted
+In the tag \<link\> and 'script' to reference the CSS and Javascript respectively, there is no need to attribute of the type, it can be omitted

 ```html
 <!-- Not recommended -->